 This page was reviewed under our medical and editorial policy by

-This page was reviewed on March 24, 2022.
+This page was reviewed on August 17, 2023.

-Intensity-modulated radiation therapy, or IMRT, is a type of external radiation delivered in different amounts from varying angles during treatment.
+IMRT is a type of advanced external beam radiation therapy (EBRT) delivered in different amounts from varying angles during treatment.
 This allows higher doses of radiation therapy to target cancerous cells and reduces the effect of radiation on healthy tissues surrounding the tumor.

 Real-time three-dimensional (3D) images guide the IMRT process, providing precise information on the location of cancerous cells and healthy cells in the path of the radiation beam.
 IMRT is a type of 3D conformal radiotherapy, meaning it uses computer images from computed tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET) scans.

-These images show your care team the exact size and shape of the tumor, as well as the healthy tissue nearby.
+These images show the care team the exact size and shape of the tumor, as well as the healthy tissue nearby.
 The scans help plan the direction, angles and dose strength of radiation treatment.

 Unlike traditional 3D conformal radiation, IMRT uses more and smaller radiation beams.
 The strength of each radiation beam can be rapidly changed during treatment to give higher amounts to cancerous areas and lower amounts to healthy areas during the treatment as the machine moves around the patient.
+This may allow for less damage to the healthy tissue near the cancer.

 IMRT is a common type of radiation therapy.
 Because the treatment can be planned so precisely, with different levels of radiation given at different angles depending on the target tissue (cancerous or healthy), it’s especially used to treat head and neck cancers—such as oropharyngeal cancer, nasopharyngeal cancer or laryngeal cancer—where key organs and tissues are more condensed.
 It’s also commonly used as the radiation treatment for prostate cancer.

-IMRT is designed to reduce damage to healthy tissue during radiation treatment by using higher doses directed at the tumor itself and lower doses when the beam is closer to healthy tissue.
+IMRT is designed to reduce damage to healthy tissue during radiation therapy treatment by using higher doses directed at the tumor itself and lower doses when the beam is closer to healthy tissue.
 This is an especially important benefit for patients with head and neck cancers in avoiding tissue of important nearby structures such as the eyes, optic nerve, tongue or brain.

 IMRT is also associated with a higher quality of life after treatment—again, especially when it comes to head and neck cancers, where the side effects of radiation treatment often affect the patient’s ability to eat and drink.
 Patients with head and neck cancers who undergo IMRT have reported fewer instances of dry mouth and better experiences with swallowing, allowing them to return to more normal eating and drinking habits after treatment.